 But we're delivering for African Americans.

-We're delivering for Asian Americans and Hispanic Americans, like nobody has ever done.
+We're delivering for Asian Americans and Hispanic Americans like nobody has ever done.

 We are fighting for great jobs, great schools, great health care, and a truly great future for our country and for them.

-Before that, the Fed chair, Jerome Powell, being very, very clear that the U.S. economy is in a very good place.
+Before that, the Fed chair, Jerome Powell, being very, very clear that the U.S. economy is in a very good place, shrugging off concerns over a recession, even as it relates to the impact of the coronavirus.

 That wouldn't mind.